 4. Consume Other Proteins Instead of Meat

-Proteins are essential components of a healthy diet that helps you to build muscle.
+Proteins are essential components of a healthy diet that can help you to build muscle.
 But fresh meat or fish can stretch your budget significantly.
 That is why we recommend eating other forms of protein.

 There are many affordable plant-based protein options.
 You can replace meat with seiten, lentils, beans or tofu.
 You could also add protein-packed superfoods like spirulina to your diet.

-Reducing meat consumption can also improve your health.
-Doctors today have found red meat can cause various ailments and cardiovascular diseases.
+Reducing meat consumption may also improve your health.
+Doctors today have found diets with a lot red meat may cause various conditions, like cardiovascular diseases.*

 5. Purchase Frozen Vegetables & Fruits

 Most vegetables and fruits are seasonal and only available for a short period every year.
 Although they can be found at the store off-season, the price is significantly higher and the taste is not the same.